The eleven dimensional supergravity equations on edge manifolds: The linearized and the indicial operator

 Next we compute the indicial roots and kernels for the linearized operator as an edge differential operator.
 Recall that $\partial M$ is the total space of fibration over $Y=\partial \BB^7$. \begin{definition}[Indicial operator] Let $L:\Gamma(E_1)\rightarrow \Gamma(E_2)$ be an edge operator between two vector bundles over $M$.
 For any boundary point $p\in Y$, and $s\in \CC$, the indicial operator of $L$ at point $p$ is defined as

 where $\tilde v$ is an extension of $v$ to a neighborhood of $\pi^{-1}(p)$.
-The indicial roots of $L$ at point $p$ are those $s\in \CC$ such that $I_p[L](s)$ has a nontrivial kernel, and the corresponding kernels are called indicial kernels. \end{definition} In the conformally compact case, the indicial operator is a bundle map from $E_1|_p$ to $E_2|_p$ (which is simpler than a partial differential operator as in the general edge case).
-Moreover, since we have an $SO(7)$ symmetry for the operator, the indicial roots are invariant on $\bbS^6$.
+The indicial roots of $L$ at point $p$ are those $s\in \CC$ such that $I_p[L](s)$ has a nontrivial kernel, and the corresponding kernels are called indicial kernels. \end{definition} \begin{remark} In the conformally compact case, the indicial operator is a bundle map from $E_1|_p$ to $E_2|_p$ (which is simpler than a partial differential operator as in the general edge case).
+In our case the indicial operator $I_{p}(L)(s)$ is an elliptic operator on a compact manifold $\SS^{4}$, hence the kernel of $I_{p}(L)(s)$ is independent of the choice of domain.
+Moreover, since we have an $SO(7)$ symmetry for the operator, the indicial roots are invariant on $\bbS^6$. \end{remark}

 \begin{proposition} The indicial roots of operator $dQ$ are symmetric around $\Re z=3$, with three special pairs of roots

 and all other roots lying in $\{\|\Re z-3\|\geq 1\}$. \end{proposition} \begin{proof} With the harmonic decomposition on sphere $\bbS^4$, the linearized operator $dQ$ is block-diagonalized and we compute the indicial roots for the linear system $dQ$ in Appendix~\ref{indicial}.
 We summarize the results below and Figure~\ref{figure:indicial} is an illustration of the indicial roots distribution.
 The indicial roots fall into the following three categories: